 No. Unfortunately, because our funds are not maintained by a nonprofit organization, donations are not tax deductible.

-All pet insurance plans are structured such that clients pay for veterinary care and are later reimbursed by the insurance company; insurance companies never directly pay veterinarians.
-We are always happy to sign any forms that require a veterinarian’s signature or description of treatments.
+Almost all pet insurance plans are structured such that clients pay for veterinary care and are later reimbursed by the insurance company.
+We are always happy to sign any forms that require a veterinarian’s signature or description of treatments, but we do not take payment directly from insurance companies.

 We recommend visiting one of the emergency centers listed on our Emergency page.